lalrpop/lalrpop/doc/tutorial.md

 | `<p:A> B => Foo {<>}` | `<p:A> B => Foo {p:p}` |
 | `<p:A> <q:B> => Foo {<>} | `<p:A> <q:B> => Foo {p:p, q:q}` |

-The funky expression also works with struct constructors (like `Foo {...}` in examples above).
+The `<>` expressions also works with struct constructors (like `Foo {...}` in examples above).
 This works out well if the names of your parsed values match the names of your struct fields.

-In such case user had to explicitly assign names of structure's field to parsed values.

 <a id="calculator2b"></a>
 ### calculator2b: Controlling the lexer with `match` declarations